Here comes Markit manufacturing PMI ...

-The preliminary Markit US manufacturing PMI reading for October is set for release at 9:45 a.m.
+The latest reading of US manufacturing activity from Markit Economics is set for release at 9:45 a.m.
 ET.

-Economists estimate that the purchasing manager’s index was 52.7, compared to 53.1 prior.
+Economists estiamte a Purchasing Manager’s Index reading of 53.8 in August, unchanged from the prior period.

-The sector is in the midst of a recession.
-Regional readings on manufacturing earlier this month indicated contractions, as the industry copes with the impact of the strong dollar, and high inventories.
+The manufacturing data out this week has been mixed.
+The Empire State manufacturing survey index fell to the lowest level since 2009, and the Philadelphia Fed’s manufacturing index was stronger than expected.

 Business Insider Emails & Alerts